 What is PMP?

-Let’s answer the question of What is PMP: PMP stands for Project Management Professional which comes from the world famous PMI Institute, USA.
+Before we dive into details of PMP exam prep, first, it is better to describe PMP certification.
+Let’s answer the question of What is PMP: PMP stands for Project Management Professional, which comes from the world famous PMI Institute, USA.
 PMP Certification is now not just a desirable qualification for project managers, but an essential one.
 PMP certification salary is also 20% higher than a non-PMP credential holder.
-Therefore, PMP Exam Prep is the key factor that makes or breaks the project PMP.
+Therefore, make sure you will go through a good PMP exam prep path to crack the PMP exam in your first attempt.

-Coming to the PMP requirements, for one, you should be leading and directing projects for more than 3 years, to be precise 4500 hours of experience.
-Then, you should have a 4-year undergraduate degree to meet the educational requirements.
+Coming to the PMP requirements, for one, you should be leading and directing projects for more than 3 years.
+In other words, 4500 hours of experience.
+Then, you should have a 4-year undergraduate degree to meet the PMP education requirements.
 Moreover, you should have 35 hours of project management education before you apply.
-This education is part of your PMP Exam Prep needed for the project manager certification.
+This PM education is actually part of your PMP exam prep plan, which we will detail in this post.

-Before we discuss PMP Exam Prep, let us understand the PMP Exam.
+Before we discuss PMP exam prep, let us understand the PMP Exam structure

 What is PMP Exam?